The Student Room GroupThe Student Room Group

 Here's what Southampton, Solent University says about its Business Management with Finance course.

-You will explore financial language and theory, develop enquiry, analysis, evaluation and communication skills, and learn to offer practical, sustainable and ethical solutions to challenging real-world problems.
+You will explore financial language and theory, develop enquiry, analysis, evaluation and communication skills, and learn to offer practical, sustainable and ethical solutions to real-world problems in diverse and global business contexts.

 Who is this course for?
 Ideally suited to students who want to develop their financial literacy and management skills, the course gives you the tools to create value for society, the economy and yourself.
 You may not be sure yet which industry or organisation will suit you.
 You may work in financial services, in local or global business, or in a smaller entrepreneurial firm or start-up.
 You may even start your own business.